-Objective: Parental Education Support Services will be available to provide information on youth gang involvement, parenting skills and parent-support strategies.
+Objective: Parental Education Support Services will be available to provide information on youth gang / crew involvement, parenting skills and parent support strategies.

-- 1. Related activities: - a.
-Assistant Principal in charge of Student Services and the School Resource Officer will identify parents whose youth are already involved in or moving in the direction of being involved in gangs / crews. - b.
-Assistant Principal in charge of Student Services and the School Resource Officer will counsel and refer to appropriate related agencies. - 2.
-Resources needed: - a.
-Assistant Principal and School Resource Officer. - 3.
-Person(s) responsible for implementation: - a.
-Assistant Principal in charge of Student Services or designee.
+- a.
+Assistant Principal of Student Services, COSA Counselor and Community Liaison will identify parents whose youth are involved or potentially involved in gangs / crews. - b.
+Parents will be counseled and referred to appropriate related agencies, such as the Sheriff's Department, El Centro Police Department and Rite Track.

+2. Resources Needed

+- a.
+Assistant Principal, COSA Counselor and Community Liaison - 3.
+Persons responsible for implementation - a.
+Assistant Principal of Student Services or designee - b.
+El Centro Police Department, Sheriff's Department, Rite Track

-- c.
-Central Union High School Resource Officer (El Centro Police Officer). - 4.
-Timeline for implementation: - a.
-Gang / Crew profile tool updated prior to the start of the 2020-2021 school year. - b.
-Continue to implement and monitor throughout the 2020-2021 school year.
+4. Timeline for Implementation

+- a.
+Gang / Crew profile tool updated prior to the 2023 2024 school year.
+Conferences / Presentations to parents by El Centro Police Department, Sheriff's Department, Rite Track. - b.
+Continue to implement and monitor throughout the 2023 2024 school year.

-Objective: By the beginning of the 2020-2021 school year, increase the awareness of every staff person at Central Union High School to signs and symptoms of gang / tagging crew involvement, general awareness of the street gang / tagging crew culture, and specific methods for dealing with gang / tagging crew related behavior.
+Objective: By the beginning of the 2023 - 2024 school year, increase the awareness of every staff member at Central Union High School to signs of gang / tagging crew involvement, general awareness of the street gang / tagging crew culture, and specific methods for working with gang / tagging crew related behavior.